valerio-marra/mBayes/README.md

 ### Acknowledgements

 Valerio Marra acknowledges contributions from [Tiago Castro](http://inspirehep.net/author/profile/T.Castro.1), [Miguel Quartin](http://inspirehep.net/author/profile/M.Quartin.1) and the awesome community of [mathematica.stackexchange](https://mathematica.stackexchange.com).
 The use of the color palettes developed by Paul Tol (personal.sron.nl/~pault) and [colorbrewer2](http://colorbrewer2.org) is acknowledged.

-### Credits

-You can use mBayes, or part of it, freely, provided that in your publications you acknowledge its use and cite the paper Camarena & Marra <https://arxiv.org/abs/1805.xxxxx>.
-If using the provided JLA catalog, please cite [Betoule et al 2014](https://arxiv.org/abs/1401.4064).